Health risk assessment: Principles and applications

 The course is intended for PhD students and other participants from academia as well as participants from authorities and industry.

 There is no course fee for PhD students.
 The fee for participants from academia (except PhD students) is 300 euro, from authorities 600 euro and from industry 900 euro, including VAT.
-Course fee includes course material, coffee breaks and a get together reception.
+Course fee includes course material and coffee breaks.
 Payment of course fee can only be accepted from the participant’s employer, not from individuals.
 The participants must cover their costs for travel and accommodation.

 Anna Beronius, Johanna Zilliacus and Annika Hanberg, Institute of Environmental Medicine, Karolinska Institutet.